almostearthling/whenever/README.md

 As the available options are minimal, and mostly impact on [logging](#logging), the only elements that should be highlighted are the following:

-* **Whenever** requires a log file to run in _quiet_ mode (which also suppresses errors)
+* **whenever** requires a log file to run in _quiet_ mode (which also suppresses errors)
 * it is possible to suppress colors on console logging, by specifying `--log-plain` to the command
-* when run within a wrapper, **Whenever** can emit log messages in the JSON format, to make it easier for the wrapper to interpret and classify them.
+* when run within a wrapper, **whenever** can emit log messages in the JSON format, to make it easier for the wrapper to interpret and classify them.

 When debugging a configuration file, it might be useful to set the log level at least to _debug_, if not to _trace_ which also emits some redundant messages.

-An important thing to notice is that configuration errors will cause **Whenever** to abort, by issuing a very brief message on the console.
+An important thing to notice is that configuration errors will cause **whenever** to abort, by issuing a very brief message on the console.

 ## Configuration